 Your pet may be frightened by your emotional state, and feel that they caused it- or take responsibility in another way by trying to comfort you.
 Either way, chances are they are feeling stressed, and it’s up to you to help them realize everything is okay.
 When you project a calm state of mind your pet also can sense this change and react accordingly.

-One way to get started with addressing your own stressors is recognizing them.
+One way to get started with addressing your own stressors is by recognizing them.
 Start keeping track of how you feel, when you feel it, and what was happening around the time you began to experience these feelings.
 If your own emotional state is such that you notice your own pets responding to them, it is time to take back control.

 Meditation is an excellent way to find balance with both your mental and physical state.
 It also can allow you to better recognize and acknowledge your tensions to better let them go.
 Meditation also dictates a quiet space in which to practice which can be further enhanced with the use of soft music and essential oil diffusion (be sure to use pet safe oils).
-For help finding diffusers that cover large spaces so your pets can take advantage of these therapeutic aid check out bettermindbodysoul.com.
+For help finding diffusers that cover large spaces so your pets can take advantage of these therapeutic aids check out bettermindbodysoul.com.

 Once you commit your needs to paper you no longer have those reminders cluttering your memory.
 Make lists of daily chores to cross off, shopping needs, do-to projects, and even goals and dreams you may have.
 Watching lists get shorter provides instant gratification and positivism.